trento-project/trento-project.github.io/content/blog/2024/release-2.4/index.md

 Along with this decoupling, the Checks themselves have been relicensed from Apache 2.0 to GPL 3.0.

 # Enhanced Discovery Capabilities
-Trento 2.4 is able to discover pacemaker clusters using SAPHanaSR-angi and SAP systems running on JAVA stacks.
+Trento 2.4 is able to discover Pacemaker clusters using SAPHanaSR-angi and SAP systems running on JAVA stacks.

 ![Cluser with Angi Architecture](cluster-with-angi-architecture@2x.png)